Published on: January 21, 2021 | Reading Time: 5 min

 GitHub is centralized

 GitHub does not let their users self host the platform.
 The safest place for your data is your own hands if anyone dearly holds on to your data for no apparent reason (especially when it's a free service) you shouldn't trust them.
-But the fact that GitHub is owned by Open Source's greatest ally and privacy champion Microsoft is somewhat a relief.
+That being said, the fact that GitHub is owned by Open Source's greatest ally and privacy champion Microsoft is somewhat a relief.

 Keep in mind that Apple is much worse than Microsoft. – Richard Mathew Stallman

 I didn't want to be part of the network effect.

 I didn't want to be part of the problem.
 GitHub's becoming more and more of a monopoly.
 "Get on GitHub because everyone else is already there" is pretty much the slogan out there right now.
 People haven't yet realized how harmful monopolies are and by the time they do, it will be too late.
 I also didn't like the whole trend of filling the green boxes.
 Hackathon and conference organizers has also started selecting participants based on the number of contributions.
 I find this to be a bad trend that will prove to be harmful to the tech community in the long run.